hilios/jQuery.countdown/README.md

 Advanced usage
 --------------

-A sample how adapt the countdown plugin for the popular coupons sites:
+Below we build a sample how to adapt the countdown plugin for the coupons sites countdown format:

+    // Javascript
     $(function() {
         $('div#clock').countdown(new Date(2015, 6, 28), function(event) {
-            // Update every second one time only if(event.type != "seconds") return;
+            // Update every second
+            if(event.type != "seconds") return;
             // Calculate the time left
             var timeLeft = [